20 Irresistible Reasons to Fall in Love with Brittany

 Free things

 There are a number of delightful free things to do.
-A museum exhibit hosted in an old castle in Laval, the pretty public garden, strolling around the Fougeres castle, walking along the river in Laval.
+A museum exhibit hosted in an old castle in Laval, the pretty public garden, strolling around the Fougeres castle, and walking along the river in Laval.
 The colourful timbre houses in Renne and more.
-Brittany has many free things to do which adds to the wonder of the region.
+Brittany has many free things to do, which adds to the wonder of the region.

 Public park in Laval